Managing API keys

 command in the command line, like so:

-(for zsh), while most Linux distributions use .bashrc
+(for the zsh shell).
+Most Linux distributions use .bashrc

 ~